 Along with producing different aromas, terpenes can also affect the flavor of a cannabis drink.
 This is why many manufacturers continue experimenting with their drink formulas to find the perfect flavor profile.
 After all, it’s not just about consuming cannabis but enjoying a refreshing beverage.

 At Magic City Med Shop, we do not recommend mixing cannabis with alcohol, particularly edibles and drinks with significant amounts of THC.
 Things can quickly go from bad to worse.
 There are too many variables and each person will react differently when mixing.
 If you do wish to explore canna-cocktails, stick with CBD fusions only.

-Take a look on our menu for THC and CBD infused drinks in a variety of flavors.
+Take a look on our menu for THC drinks in a variety of flavors!

 These products have been tested by the Magic City Med Shop team and are trusted resources for quality and taste.

 You’re also welcome to stop by our store in Millinocket, Maine to speak with a knowledgeable budtender about exploring cannabis drinks.

 We love to help!!